5 Difficulty levels

 The CD comes with 2 choices of soundtrack: original and arranged.
 The music in the game definitely has qualities, but the sound effects are so loud that you can hardly enjoy it.
 All stages have recognizable themes (city, sea, suburbs, streets, temple, tunnel), but I learned pretty fast that I should avoid the tunnel stages.
 They are so difficult!
 Every final level (6th) has a special treat.
 There was a time where my car was destroyed and I was stripped down to a flying robot suit.
 In another stage my car received a pod in its top left, giving me additional firepower.
 There was also another one where the armored car changed into some sort of flying pod.
 Each one of them resulted in different endings.

-Truth be told, my friends, everybody is much better off with the ports released years later for the PS1 or the Saturn, since the Sega CD Night Striker is a game for hardcore Sega CD owners or hardcore rail shmuppers only.
+Truth be told, my friends, everybody is much better off with the ports released years later for the Playstation or the Saturn, since Sega CD Night Striker is a game for hardcore Sega CD owners or hardcore rail shmuppers only.
 Just pure mindless blasting severely damaged by graphical mutilation.

 My final score on full defaults, route ABDGLR: